 The Chinese art collection is one of the finest collections in the West with more than 7,000 works from every phase of China’s artistic activity.

-Please Note: The Chinese Temple Gallery is closed until December 16, 2017 while we install the exhibition Dreams of the Kings: A Jade Suit for Eternity.
-Beginning October 13, you can still view the Guanyin of the Southern Sea in its temporary position in Gallery 229 (entrance through Gallery 231).
+Please Note: The Chinese Temple Gallery, including the Guanyin sculpture, is closed until December 16, 2017 while we install the exhibition Dreams of the Kings: A Jade Suit for Eternity.

 Bronzes and Jades